AM311/Cybersecurity_Report/home.md

 	Hopefully, the user will anywhen run the process as instructed.

-	> 	The ways for sending a phishing message with a
-	> credible/lookalike/spoofed sending address are out of this guide.
+	> 	The technical details for sending a phishing message with a credible/lookalike/spoofed sending address are out of this guide.

 	==NOTE SU MOTIVO DI RUN AS ADMIN==